anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 The first and most important point of discussion for the discoverability of CoAP is if and what new SvcParamKeys need to be defined and what is already there.

-{{-svcb}} defines the “alpn” key, which is used to identify the protocol suite of a service binding using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
+{{-svcb}} defines the "alpn" key, which is used to identify the protocol suite of a service binding using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
 While this is useful to identify classic transport layer security, the question is raised if this is needed or even helpful for when there is only object security.
 There is an ALPN ID for CoAP over TLS that is defined in